smartlook/smartlook-crash-gradle-plugin/README.md

-# SmartLook Crash Map Plugin
+# Smartlook Crash Gradle Plugin

-The SmartLook Crash Map Plugin is a Gradle/Maven dependency, which will automatically find the mappings of all your build types and upload them.
+The Smartlook Crash Gradle Plugin is a Gradle/Maven dependency, which will automatically find the mappings of all your build types and upload them.
 The plugin hooks on to the build phase of your application, and if the `minifyEnabled` property of the specific build type is set to `true`, then the plugin mapping will be available for the plugin to grab & upload.

 **Expected behaviour:**
 If the upload fails, then a checked exception is thrown to fail the entire build phase.
-This is to ensure that no mappings are missing if the upload to the SmartLook Crash API fails.
+This is to ensure that no mappings are missing if the upload to the Smartlook Crash API fails.

 ## Usage of the plugin via Gradle